Baha2Odeh/openvpn-install/README.md

 `wget https://git.io/vpxe5 -O openvpn-install.sh && bash openvpn-install.sh`

+add this to client ovpn
+`route-nopull`
+to make the route optional
 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

 ### I want to run my own VPN but don't have a server for that